Criminal Injury Claims

 The CICA will investigate and collect the necessary evidence and eventually make a decision whether a claim can be made.
 If the applicant is not happy with the decision made by the CICA, it can be reviewed and appealed against.
-It is often useful to use a firm of Solicitors who are specialists in dealing with these types of claims to ensure the best result.

 With the appeal, the claim is re-assessed by a different person to ensure fairness.
 But again, this can be appealed.
 At this stage, the claim will go to a Tribunal Service where it will be heard before a Judge.
-We can assist you from start to finish and make sure you receive the appropriate compensation for your injuries suffered.

 A legal framework exists to help you to obtain compensation, but you will need assistance to ensure you receive the maximum award for your criminal injury claim.
 There are three main ways of pursuing a claim if you have been the victim of a crime and suffered an injury:-